6 tips to blitz that belly fat!

 Let’s face it, belly fat is a problem.
 It is notoriously hard to budge for many of us even if you are working out.
-Sometimes, the odd run in the park just doesn’t do it and if this is resonating with you, you might need to take a more holistic approach.
+Sometimes, the odd park run just doesn’t do it and if this is resonating with you, you might need to take a more holistic approach.

 Follow our six-point plan to blitz that belly!

 It will come as no surprise that the key factor in ditching belly fat has a lot to do with what you’re eating.